foundations-design/quick-brown-fox/README.md

 ## Overview

 This was built because there isn't a standard HTML file to help make sure a fledgling design system covers all the basic styling needs of a fully-themed web page.

-If your design system is worth its salt, we believe that, at a minimum, it should make this page look okay, **without** the need for any classes.
+We believe that at a minimum, it should make this page look okay, **without** the need for any classes.

 Currently, this page adds the following inline css for the sake of legibility.
-It may not stay this way, but rest assured, any changes will be carefully considered.

 ```css
 body {